 Hey!
 It fits!

-That is also in line with the words in Chapter 20 that describe a first resurrection of the righteous, a pause of 1000 years, and then a second resurrection of everyone else.
+Lookig ahead, that is also in line with the words in Chapter 20 that describe a first resurrection of the righteous, a pause of 1000 years, and then a second resurrection of everyone else.
 And based on the amount of blood coming out of the winepress, bridle high on a horse for 180 miles, that would be a lot of people who are not true believers.
 Of course, we are not told if it would be a straight line with a certain width, like a river, or if it would be a circle, like a lake, 180 miles across - but it is still a lot of people's blood.

 So, the general message is that there will come a time when the world is ready for the decision and final judgment.
 We know that there is only one Boss who can make that decision.
 Symbolism?
 Sure.
 But, the message is still pretty clear without having to have some pastor interpret for you.